 Changing all of this means tweaking our thoughts on a daily basis.
-It means treating ourselves with love and care every day, not just when we desperately need it.
+It means treating ourselves with love and care EVERY DAY, not just when we desperately need it.
 The next time you joke about being a #badmum, try changing your tack.
-Instead, pick yourself another hashtag, one that reflects the way you value your self as a mum.
+Instead, pick yourself another hashtag, one that reflects the way you value yourself as a mum and as a woman.

 Some tips for real self-care that you can start right away:

-- Talk honestly with your partner about the mental load you’re carrying, with the view to sharing some of it with him.
+- Talk honestly with your partner about the mental load you’re carrying, with the view to sharing some of it with them.

 - Pick a time or day of the week that can be your ‘quiet’ day, where you don’t have any plans or things to do, apart from pottering around the house while the kids amuse themselves.

 - Do something lovely for yourself every day, however small.
-Real self-care is about regular, small moments of pleasure rather than waiting for the big things.
+Real self-care is about regular, small moments of pleasure rather than waiting for the big things or a meltdown.

 - Forget parenting pressures like making the perfect birthday cake or creating big adventures for your child.
 Children are not as discerning as we think and appreciate time and attention from us, not grand gestures.